YanshuoH/renren-say-goodbye/README.md

 # renren-say-goodbye
 Store photos/blogs/status before leaving it, using SocketIO, RabbitMQ, Cheerio etc...

+## This project is more a Proof Of Concept than a working tool

 ## Thoughts
 The core idea is quite simple:
 * make requests to renren api